mrtnoshad/process_mining/README.md

 ## Requirements:

-The following packages need to be installed on your machine:
+The following requirements need to be installed on your machine:

-* networkx
-* pygraphviz
-* Pandas
-* Numpy
-* Google Cloud SDK (only if you are reading the data from GCP)
+- Python==3.6
+- networkx==2.5
+- pygraphviz==1.3
+- Pandas=1.1.3